-In its March 1975 announcement, UNIVAC also unveiled a new complement of mass storage devices, available both for the new 1100/20 and 1100/40 computers and for currently installed 1100 Series systems.
-All are manufactured by the company's recently acquired ISS subsidiary, and all three, the 8405 fixed-head disc drive and the 8430 and 8433 removable disc drives, can be intermixed on a single 5039 microprogrammed control unit.
+In March 1975, UNIVAC unveiled a new complement of mass storage devices, available both for new and currently installed 1100 Series systems.
+All are manufactured by the company's ISS subsidiary, and all three, the 8405 fixed-head disc drive and the 8430 and 8433 removable disc drives, can be intermixed on a single 5039 microprogrammed control unit.
 The two versions of the 8405 Fixed-Head Disc provide either 3 million or 6 million bytes of fixed-head storage per unit, or 24 or 48 million bytes per subsystem, with a very fast average access time of 8.3 milliseconds.
-The 8430 Disc Drive has a capacity of 17 million 36-bit words (or 100 million bytes) per unit, while the newly announced
+The 8430 Disc Drive has a capacity of 17 million 36-bit words (or 100 million bytes) per unit, while the "double density" 8433 Disc Drive contains 34 million 34-bit words (or 200 million bytes) of storage per drive.
+All three mass storage units support state-of-the-art features such as Command Retry, Rotational Position Sensing, and error detection and correction.
+The new 5039 Control Unit can handle combinations of up to sixteen 8430 and/or 8433 disc units, or a combination of up to eight 8405 fixed-head drives and eight 8430 and/or 8433 removable disc drives.